-When it comes to preserving your privacy online and in the real world, removing public records is crucial.
-This information can be easily accessed by anyone who cares to type in your name on a search engine.
-And if it falls into the wrong hands, it can be used against you.
-By removing these records from as many sources as possible, you can rest easier knowing that bad actors don’t have much to go off of.
+When it comes to preserving your privacy online and in the real world, public records removal is crucial.
+Your private information from public records can be easily accessed by anyone on the Internet and if it falls into the wrong hands, it can be used against you.
+By erasing this data from as many sources as possible, you can rest easier knowing that you’re protected and bad actors don’t have much to go off of.

-But removing public records isn’t always easy.
-That’s why we’re creating this guide.
-Here, we’re going to go above and beyond other “how to remove public records from Google” resources and explore the complete privacy life cycle between you and your personal information available to all.
+But how do you delete public records or remove information from public records?
+We’ve created this guide where we go above and beyond other “how to remove public records from Google” resources and explore the complete privacy life cycle between you and your personally identifiable information available online.

 By themselves, these are important documents for citizens.
-However, now that people search sites and data brokers collect and publish them across the internet, it’s important to know how to keep your sensitive information safe.
+Likewise, everyone’s access to them is important as it ensures the free flow of information.
+However, now that people-search sites and data brokers collect and publish this data across the internet, it’s crucial to know how to keep your sensitive details safe.

-How do you remove information from public records?
-How this is done and if you can do it depends on the type that we’re talking about.
-There are two major types: Public records about people and about government actions.
-We’ll take a quick look at these below:
+How to remove public records from the internet and if you can do it depends on the type of information published online.
+There are two major types: public records about people and about government actions.
+We’ll take a quick look at both below:

-Personal records include documents and information concerning individuals.
+These include documents concerning individuals.
 For instance, depending on the state, information regarding birth certificates, marriage licenses, and death certificates can often be found by contacting the county clerk where these events took place.

-These records also extend to real estate and property information, such as homeownership, deeds, mortgages, and property taxes.
+This documentation also extends to real estate and property information, such as homeownership, deeds, mortgages, and property taxes.
 Depending on what state you’re in, corporation and LLC ownership files are considered publicly accessible.
 If available in your state, such information can often be found at the Secretary of State’s office.

-Information about government actions or policies can also be found in public records.
+Information about government actions or policies can also be found in publicly available databases.
 For instance, all federal civil court records and criminal charges can be found online at PACER.gov.
 Likewise, state, city, and county records can also be accessed online.

 Of particular note, in 1967, the Freedom of Information Act was passed, requiring all US government agencies to provide timely releases of information in response to records requests from anyone.
 Some types of official information cannot be released, but for most general requests, the agency is required by law to release the information.

-Traditionally, public records were physical documents which were archived in publicly accessible places.
-Today, they’re mostly stored and accessed via the internet.
-How does this work?
-In most cases, government agencies are digitizing files and saving them on the web.
-In other cases, those same agencies sell those files to information brokers, meaning your sensitive information can also be found on non-government websites.
-For state-specific information on who has access to public court records, see the NCSC page here.
+Today, public records are mostly stored and accessed via the internet simply because government agencies, courts and other offices digitize their files and save them on the web.
+Sometimes, those same entities sell their files to information brokers, meaning your sensitive information can also be found on non-government websites.

-On one hand, now that more courts and government agencies are releasing public records on websites, it’s much easier for you to access your records.
-Depending on the jurisdiction, you can often locate your records on a government website for free or for a low cost.
+Now that more courts and agencies are releasing public records on websites, it’s much easier for you to access data about yourself and others.
+Depending on the jurisdiction, you can often locate records on a government website for free or for a low cost.

-- May Fuel Doxxing: Doxxing is a newer internet phenomenon in which unwanted personal information is publicly shared about an individual.
+- May fuel doxxing: Doxxing is a newer internet phenomenon in which unwanted personal information is publicly shared about an individual.
 The earlier stage in the doxxing lifecycle is fueled by breadcrumbs of data found on the internet.
-People search sites are a key source of this information.
-Removing your personal records from here can make it harder to locate more personal information about you.
+People-search sites are a key source of this information.
+Removing your personal records from them can make it harder to locate more personal information about you.

-- Greater Chance of Experiencing Stalking or Harassment (both on- and offline): People whose sensitive information is exposed online are less protected from physical threats posed by aggressive behaviour or violence against them.
+- Greater chance of experiencing stalking or harassment (both on- and offline): People whose sensitive information is exposed online are less protected from physical threats posed by aggressive behavior or violence against them.
 A Pew Research Center study of online harassment found that 62% of Americans consider online harassment a major problem, and four in ten have personally experienced it.

 There are two ways to do this:

-- The Manual Way: This requires contacting each website one by one, going to every site individually and opting out.
+- The manual way: This requires making a list of people-search sites that expose your private details (you can use OneRep free scan to do so), and contacting each website one by one, going to every site individually and opting out.
 Sometimes it’s a matter of pressing a button, but other times it requires phone calls, filling out fields with even more information about yourself, and having conversations with support teams.
 In short, the manual way can quickly become a hassle.
-The OneRep team has studied removal procedures on most people search sites and prepared detailed instructions on opting out of 100+ sites.
-Just follow these instructions to remove yourself manually and make sure you revisit these sites at a later date to double check if your record has been deleted or if it hasn’t reappeared.
+The OneRep team has studied removal procedures on most people-search sites and prepared detailed instructions on opting out of 100+ sites.
+Just follow these instructions to remove yourself manually and make sure you revisit these sites at a later date to double-check if your record has been deleted or if it hasn’t reappeared as it often happens when new data brokers spring up or old ones update their data bases.
 Or…

-By following either or the methods introduced above, you can remove your sensitive personal information from being displayed on people search sites.
-In this way, this personal information can be deleted — the law is on your side, and it obliges people search engines to remove unauthorized profiles upon request.
+By following either of the methods introduced above, you can remove your sensitive personal information from being displayed on people-search sites.

 But what about removing original public records, such as from court or any other public institution?
 The answer isn’t so simple here.
 These records are very hard to delete unless the government provides a mechanism to clear them, and unless you have a verifiable reason to have them sealed.
 After all, records about arrests, bankruptcy, judgments, liens, lawsuits, and foreclosures are public for a reason — they help ensure transparency to the public.